-In fact, there are some interesting similarities between the two holidays we are celebrating.
+In fact, there are some interesting similarities between the two events.
 On both occasions we remember an event that involved a heroic sacrifice, which is said to have ongoing consequences today.
-Anzac Day we remember, of course, not as a victory, but simply because so many Australians were prepared to lay down their lives for their country.
-Similarly, Jesus' death on the cross is seen as a sacrifice for the benefit of others
+Anzac Day is remembered, of course, not as a victory, but simply because so many Australians were prepared to lay down their lives for their country.
+Similarly, Jesus' death on the cross is seen as a sacrifice for the benefit of others.

-The key similarity I want to mention today, however, is this: that both Anzac Day and Easter Day are based on specific, verifiable, historical events.
-Of course, being history neither is "verifiable" in the scientific sense of being able to be repeated or directly observed (until someone invents the time machine!)
-But we can ask and answer the question as to whether or not these things happened by well-developed and well-tested techniques used by historians and by the courts.
-After all, every court case is something of an historical investigation, at least where questions of fact are important: the judge, or the jury if there is one involved, has to determine what actually happened at some point in the past.
+The key similarity, however, is this: that both Anzac Day and Easter Day are based on specific, verifiable, historical events.
+Of course, being history neither is "verifiable" in the scientific sense of being able to be repeated or directly observed.
+But we can ask and answer the question whether or not these things happened by well-developed and well-tested techniques used by historians and by the courts.
+After all, every court case is something of an historical investigation, at least where questions of fact are